Benefit from ultra-tight spreads and low commissions when you open a City Index account today.

 The larger the trade size, the higher the risk level associated with the trade.
 Therefore we may increase our margin requirements for larger size trades or any additional trades in that instrument.
 Below is an example of how this may work:

-If you’re trading on the MetaTrader 4 platform, then different spreads and pricing may apply to markets.
-Please refer to the Market Information Sheet for each market in the MT4 platform.
+If you’re using TradingView to place trades, then different spreads and pricing may apply to markets.
+Please refer to the Market Information Sheet for each market in the TradingView platform.

 How are trading fees calculated?